maxlayn1/simple_wf_trade_script/README.md

 - 'CTRL + m' will bring up a prompt to enter a message, which will be repeatedly output every two minutes.
 - 'CTRL + j' will start running the script, outputting the default message of 'WTB' if no message is entered.
 - 'CTRL + p' will pause the script, stopping output until the keybind is pressed again to resume input.
+- 'CTRL + r' will reload the script, which might help if something is bugging out.

 ## Notes
 - The script will automatically swap to the process named 'Warframe.x64.exe' to enter the output.